GoogleCloudPlatform/community/tutorials/schedule-dataflow-jobs-with-cloud-scheduler/index.md

     The job will run based on the schedule you defined in the Terraform script.

-You can manually run the Cloud Schedule job by using the Cloud Console interface and watch it trigger your Dataflow batch job.
+You can manually run the Cloud Scheduler job by using the Cloud Console interface and watch it trigger your Dataflow batch job.

 You can check the status of jobs in the Cloud Console.